kwphil/GearLang-Testing/doc/token.md

 * `get_identifier` - Will return the string of the identifier, and the rest of the input.
 This is especially good for matching keywords.
 * `consume_whitespace` - I doubt you'll have to worry about this, but it just gets rid of the whitespace at the beginning of the input.
 This is used in `Parser::next_token`, so you probably don't need to worry about it.

+## Adding the Token to the Parser

+Your token won't be attempted unless you specifically add it to the `token_types` vector.
+There are two ways you can do this.
+Number 1 is just to add the parser directly to the vector.
+However, number 2 may be cleaner and easier, where you just push your parser onto the vector.
+Be sure to include `parser.cpp`!